edge-cloud/www.edge-cloud.net/_posts/2020-05-01-tgw-multicast-intro.md

 ## Transit Gateway (TGW)

 You can follow the [AWS instructions](https://docs.aws.amazon.com/vpc/latest/tgw/working-with-multicast.html) for setting up a Multicast-enabled TGW, along with a multicast domain.
 Next associate any of the VPCs and subnets that will include Multicast Sources and Receivers to this TGW.
+Multicast Source and Receiver can either be in the same VPC, or in different VPCs.
 Then associate the individual Multicast Sources and Receiver via their Elastic Network Interface (ENI) with a Multicast Group (See Figure 3).

 {% include figure image_path="/content/uploads/2020/05/TGW-Multicast-Group.jpg" caption="Figure 3: Multicast-Group with single source and multiple receiver." %}